 Step 4: Bake the babka

-Brush the babka with the egg wash once more, then bake at 350°F for 45 minutes.
+Place the loaf pan on a quarter sheet baking pan (to catch any drips) and bake for 45 minutes.
 Cover the top with foil after about 30 minutes if it's getting too dark.

 Reduce the oven temperature to 325°F and continue to bake until the top of the babka is deep brown, about 15 minutes more, and the loaf sounds hollow when tapped on the top.
-The babka will be fully baked when the center reads at least 190°F.
+The babka will be fully baked when the center reads at least 190°F (photo 12).

 Step 5: Glaze the babka